hnakamur/hnscl-python2-rpm/README.md

 hnscl-python2-rpm
 =================

-A Dockerfile to build the latest python2 software collection metapackage rpm for CentOS7 using [Travis CI](https://travis-ci.org/) and [fedora copr](https://copr.fedoraproject.org/).
+A Dockerfile to build the latest python2 software collection metapackage rpm for CentOS 7 using [copr](https://copr.fedoraproject.org/).

 ## Setup